danipenaperez/spring-boot-flowed-routing/README.md

 If the AUsersGreetingService.greeting FlowSpelCondition match, this bean will do the job.
 If any implementation match, the @RoutedComponent(isDefaultRouting = true) will be delegated.

 **Easy extendible and easy maintain**

 - You can add all custom implementations for GreetingService at any time without touch the initial Default implementation, and you can remove it in the same way.
 - Simply remove a feature without touch original implementation.
 - It is easy add new features all in the same code in a clean way, each bean has its owns dependencies.

+> [!NOTE]
+> Best Practies: If your new feature needs thirdparty libs, maintain in separate maven module to ensure easily future remove/add based on maven profiles.
+Your @RoutedComponen will be discovered if exists at classpath.

 You can execute this code running the demo at [demos/flowed-routing-simple-demo](demos/flowed-routing-simple-demo)